 The Initiative will see the State Government join with Minderoo Foundation and Telethon Kids Institute (through CoLab) to work with four Western Australian partner communities.

 One in five children aged four years and under in Western Australia is considered developmentally vulnerable, as measured by the Australian Early Development Census.
 This is in the crucial areas of health and wellbeing, social competence, language and cognitive skills, communication skills and general knowledge, and emotional maturity.

 The Initiative will empower and support communities to assess the needs of children and families and identify what works best to help their children to thrive, based on evidence and research.

 The Initiative will work with four partner communities from metropolitan, remote and very remote Western Australia.

 The Central Great Southern shires of Katanning, Broomehill-Tambellup, Kojonup and Gnowangerup is the first community to join the Initiative.

 Find out more about the Central Great Southern’s selection in a media statement from the Early Years Initiative Board.

 The remaining three partner communities will be announced in 2019.

-The Initiative Board is made up of representatives from the State Government, Minderoo Foundation and Telethon Kids Institute, with two independent co-chairs.
+The Initiative Board is made up of representatives from the State Government, Minderoo Foundation and Telethon Kids Institute, with an independent chair and an independent deputy chair.
 Below is more information about the members.